mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 come to the point that people might appreciate my personal experience reports.

-Working with LLMs on writing Haskell is a very unique experience; a lot of similarities and patterns exist against "normal" agentic coding, but I think the hot flame of LLMs meeting the cool stone of Haskell yields a lot of wholly unique optimal paths, workflow quirks, and failure modes.
+Working with LLMs on writing Haskell is a very unique experience; a lot of similarities and patterns exist with "normal" agentic coding, but I think the hot flame of LLMs meeting the cool stone of Haskell yields a lot of wholly unique optimal paths, workflow quirks, and failure modes.